A sourced, directional observation that shifts belief in a claim, weighted so multiple pieces can be compared.

 Evidence is an observationObservationUser ResearchA specific behaviour or statement observedView reference → that changes how much a team believes a claim, recorded with its direction and its weight.
-The word does heavy lifting in product work, because the same anecdote can be treated as proof or noise depending on who tells it.
-Disciplined evidence carries provenance, a stance toward the hypothesisHypothesisValidationA testable belief about a solutionView reference → it bears on, and an honest grade of how much it should move the needle.
+It carries provenance, a stance toward the hypothesisHypothesisValidationA testable belief about a solutionView reference → it bears on, and a graded weight of how much it should move a belief.

 The idea that decisionsDecisionStrategyA recorded decision with context, rationale, and consequencesView reference → should rest on graded observation rather than authority comes from evidence-based medicine, formalised in the early 1990s, and the term migrated into management through Jeffrey Pfeffer and Robert Sutton's *Hard Facts, Dangerous Half-Truths, and Total Nonsense* (2006).
 Their argument was that organisations routinely act on conviction, copied practice, and casual benchmarking, and that treating belief as a thing to be evidenced is a competitive advantage.